War of the Welles

 The Coming of the Martians

-Either at parties or alone at night, on or near October 30th, I would without fail find an hour to sit in the dark and listen to Orson Welles’ historic broadcast.
+Either at parties or alone at night, on October 30th, I would without fail find an hour to sit in the dark and listen to Orson Welles’ historic broadcast.
 When I got older and could drive, I still had the cassette, copied over on a back-up as the original was starting to show signs of wear.
-I would enlist the company of a willing lady friend, or if one was unavailable or unwilling, a group of friends.
-And if that failed, I would happily go alone, find somewhere remote and sort of sinister to park — down by the Ohio River, on a secluded hill in Cherokee Park, pulled off to the side of the lonely country road lane that was Covered Bridge Road — recline my seat (or get in the back), and listen to War of the Worlds.
+I would enlist the company of a willing friend or group of friends.
+And if that failed, I would happily go alone, find somewhere remote and sort of sinister to park — down by the Ohio River, on a secluded hill in Cherokee Park, pulled off to the side of the lonely country road lane that was Covered Bridge Road — recline my seat, and listen to War of the Worlds.
 I continued this tradition through college, parked in places like Paynes Prairie outside of Gainesville, Florida, or just in my apartment.